By Lambert Strether of Corrente.

 Our funders are individuals and non-profit health care organizations including not-for-profit charity hospitals and foundations.

 We have not and will not accept funding from trade associations, PACs, insurance companies, or for-profit corporations.

 So, funding has been or may be provided by high net-worth individuals — perhaps Bezos, Buffett, or Dimon? — or laundered through a foundation.
 Since @USofCare does not name its donors, I hardly find this reassuring.

 In establishing this organization, Andy Slavitt says that we must put “health care over politics.”
 Yet the several politicians involved are either Republicans (majority) or conservative neo-liberal Democrats (minority).
 The 52 members of the Founder’s Council… include many strong supporters of the Affordable Care Act.
 There are many representatives of the health care industry.
-There are many outspoken opponents to single payer reform, aka Medicare for all. , even though a majority of Americans do support Medicare for All.
+There are many outspoken opponents to single payer reform, aka Medicare for all.
+Yet there is not one individual who has taken a prominent stance in favor of single payer, even though a majority of Americans do support Medicare for All.